blinklet/blog-posts/Containerlat-BGP-Security/bgp-IRRd-emulation.md

 ### What is an Internet Routing Registry?

-An Internet Routing Registry (IRR) is a database where network operators publish information about their routing policy.
-The data is expressed in a format called RPSL — Routing Policy Specification Language, defined in [RFC 2622](https://www.rfc-editor.org/rfc/rfc2622).
+An Internet Routing Registry (IRR) is a database in which network operators publish information about their routing policy.
+The data is expressed in a format called Routing Policy Specification Language, or RPSL, defined in [RFC 2622](https://www.rfc-editor.org/rfc/rfc2622).
 The most important object types for prefix filtering are:

-- **route** objects — map an IP prefix to the AS number authorized to originate it (for example, "198.51.100.0/24 is originated by AS100")
+- **route** objects map an IP prefix to the AS number authorized to originate it.
+For example, "198.51.100.0/24 is originated by AS100"
-- **aut-num** objects — describe an autonomous system and its peering policies
+- **aut-num** objects  describe an autonomous system and its peering policies
-- **as-set** objects — group multiple AS numbers together under a single name (for example, "AS-ISP-A contains AS100 and AS101"), which lets operators define filters for customers who have their own downstream customers
+- **as-set** objects group multiple AS numbers together under a single name which lets operators define filters for customers who have their own downstream customers.
+For example, "AS-ISP-A contains AS100 and AS101"

-IRR databases are operated by the five Regional Internet Registries (ARIN, RIPE NCC, APNIC, LACNIC, and AFRINIC) and by independent registries such as [RADB](https://www.radb.net/) and NTT's registry.
-Network operators query these registries to learn which prefixes each BGP peer is authorized to announce, and then build prefix filters from that data.
+IRR databases are operated by the five Regional Internet Registries (ARIN, RIPE NCC, APNIC, LACNIC, and AFRINIC) and by independent registries such as [RADB](https://www.radb.net/) and [NTT's registry](https://www.gin.ntt.net/support-center/policies-procedures/routing-registry/).
+Network operators query one or more registries to learn which prefixes each BGP peer is authorized to announce, and then build prefix filters from that data.

 ### What is IRRd?

 [IRRd (Internet Routing Registry Daemon)](https://irrd.readthedocs.io/en/stable/) is open-source software that implements a full-featured IRR server.
 It is the same software that runs behind production registries like RADB.
-IRRd version 4 — the current release as of early 2026 — is maintained by [Reliably Coded](https://www.reliably.com/) with support from NTT, ARIN, and the community.
+IRRd version 4, the current release as of early 2026, is maintained by [Reliably Coded](https://www.reliably.com/) with support from NTT, ARIN, and the open-source community.

-IRRd provides a WHOIS query interface on TCP port 43, which is the protocol that tools like bgpq4 use to retrieve routing policy data.
-Internally, it stores RPSL objects in a [PostgreSQL](https://www.postgresql.org/) database and uses [Redis](https://redis.io/) for inter-process communication.
 IRRd can operate in two modes: as an *authoritative* source that accepts local submissions (this is what we will use), or as a *mirror* that replicates data from other IRR databases.
+Tools like bgpq4 use the WHOIS protocol, defined by [RFC3912](https://datatracker.ietf.org/doc/html/rfc3912), to retrieve routing policy data from an IRR server.

 For our lab, we will configure IRRd with a single authoritative source named `LABRIR` and load a small set of RPSL objects that represent our three-AS network.
-The full production deployment guide recommends 32 GB of RAM and 150 GB of storage, but those figures are for mirroring the entire Internet routing registry.
-Our lab has fewer than 20 objects and will run comfortably with minimal resources.

 ### What is bgpq4?

 [bgpq4](https://github.com/bgp/bgpq4) is a command-line tool that queries an IRR server and generates router filter configurations.
-It supports output formats for Cisco IOS, Juniper JunOS, FRR, BIRD, Nokia, Mikrotik, Arista, Huawei, and others.
+It supports output formats for many router operating systems such as Cisco IOS, Juniper JunOS, FRR, BIRD, Nokia, Mikrotik, Arista, Huawei, and more.
 By default, bgpq4 queries NTT's IRR mirror at `rr.ntt.net`, but the `-h` flag lets you point it at any IRR server — including our local IRRd instance.

 A typical bgpq4 command looks like this: